shanetran248/Facial-Recognition-GUI--Open-Source-Project-/InitialTesting.md

 # Testing Facial Recognition with different images and folders.
 We did the initial testing with facial recognition open source project.
 <p><br></p>
 The open source-program setup instructions recommended starting out with clear, non-cluttered images.
-They used photographs of Joe Biden and Barrack Obama for their examples- we got started by doing the same.
+They used photographs of Joe Biden and Barack Obama for their examples- we got started by doing the same.
 <p><br></p>
 We then transitioned to adding people of our choosing- we just had to make sure we followed the same protocol, which is two separate pictures of the exact person.
 <p><br></p>